Why HAZWOPER Training Matters

 There are several levels of training, but the two most common are:

 For employees with limited or occasional exposure to hazardous substances.
-Workers must complete 24 hours of training plus one day of supervised field experience before entering a hazardous waste site.
+Workers must complete 24 hours of training before entering a hazardous waste site.8-Hour Annual Refresher

 Required every year for anyone who has previously completed the 24-hour or 40-hour training.
 This ensures your staff stays current on hazard recognition, protective equipment, emergency response, and the latest OSHA updates.